 There are two national soccer tournaments played in Brazil each year.
 The Brasileirão (Brazilian Championship) is played for by the country’s top 20 clubs between March and early December.
-The current champion (2014) is Cruzeiro.
-The four top clubs from the championship will then go on to play other South American teams for the Copa Libertadores, while the next four top finishers in the Brasileirão play the Copa Sudamericana (South American Cup).
+The current champion (2018) is Palmeiras.
+The six top clubs from the championship will then go on to play other South American teams for the Copa Libertadores, while the next six top finishers in the Brasileirão play the Copa Sudamericana (South American Cup).

-The other national tournament is the Copa do Brasil (Brazil Cup), with the top, traditional clubs plus representatives chosen by each state.
+The other national tournament is the Copa do Brasil (Brazil Cup), with the top, traditional clubs plus representatives chosen by each state, number nearly 100 teams in total.
 The winner of the Copa do Brasil also goes forward to play in the Copa Libertadores.
-The current holder (2014) is Atlético-MG.
+The current champion of the Copa do Brasil (2018) is Cruzeiro.

 A Brazilian club had been present in the Libertadores finals from 2005 to 2013.
 A total of nine consecutive finals.
 Brazilian teams had won the last of those four finals.